The Edinburgh promenade

-The Edinburgh Promenade is on the banks of the Firth of Forth and stretches 17 km from Granton to Joppa.
-The Promenade design code was developed in 2008 and shows the phases and nodes for development, which includes
+The Edinburgh promenade is on the banks of the Firth of Forth and stretches 17 km from Granton to Joppa.
+The promenade's design code was developed in 2008 and shows the phases and nodes for development, which includes

 - public art.

 The first two sections of the promenade were complete in 2009 and 2011.

 The complete section of just under 4 km is ideal for a short

 On your way you can also see the Brass Rubbings Trail at Granton and Silverknows, designed by children from local schools.
 See if you can find them all.